What is Christian stewardship?

 What is proportional giving?

 As opposed to habitual or “random dollar giving,” giving proportionally means calculating our giving in relation to our wealth or income.
-Because we have different financial circumstances, it is not so much how much we give, but what that amount represents.
+Because we have different financial circumstances, it is not so much how much we give, but what that amount represents – think of the poor widow with the two copper coins!

 I don’t know what my finances will be like next year.
 It depends on my commission, or how my investments do.

 Your pledge is not a legal contract.
 It is an “estimate of giving” which helps the parish leadership plan.
 We understand that sometimes financial circumstances change.
-If you find yourself in this situation, please speak to the Stewardship Chairman or one of the Wardens about modifying your pledge.
+If you find yourself in this situation, please speak to the Stewardship Chairman about modifying your pledge.

 What is our target date for turning in pledges?